Skip to content

 • No room control is allowed in your absence or without prior notice.

-• You should receive fresh towels every week and clean bed linen every second week.
+• You should receive fresh towels every week and clean bed linen every other week.

 • You must inform the centre's management office if you are going to be absent overnight.
-If you stay out of the centre for more than 3 consequent nights, the centre may assign your room/bed to another person.
+If you stay out of the centre for over 3 consecutive nights, the facility may assign your room/bed to another person.
 Your personal belongings, of course, must be kept safe.

 • You have the right to clean, accessible and gender-specific toilets and showers.